-Political democracy leaves many human problems unsolved, as evidenced by the fact that even in today's most advanced societies, a small monied class of less than 1% of the population is allowed to own half of society's wealth while half the people are deprived of a living wage.
-Nonetheless, PROUT supports political democracy over other forms of governance while working to alleviate its shortcomings.
+Political democracy leaves many human problems unsolved, as demonstrated by the fact that even in today's most advanced societies, a small moneyed class of less than 1% of the population is allowed to own half of society's wealth while half the people are deprived of a living wage.
+Nonetheless, PROUT supports a reformed political democratic system over other forms of governance while working to alleviate the shortcomings of present political democracy.

-As a valuable complement to partyless, selecto-electional democracy, PROUT advocates the existence of grassroots Social Boards composed of individuals interested in community service.
+As a valuable complement to party-less, selecto-electional democracy, PROUT advocates the existence of grassroots Social Boards composed of individuals interested in community service.
 These voluntary boards would not contest elections, their function being to render social service in a combined way.